Cold Flu - Community

 • Get Your Flu Shot

-• Wash Your Hands—Wash your hands with soap and water for at least 20 seconds.
+• Wash Your Hands—with soap and water for at least 20 seconds.
 Use alcohol-based hand sanitizer if you can’t wash your hands.

 • Avoid Close Contact—with anyone who may have a cold/flu symptoms.